 Maintain Audit Compliant Documentation

-When evaluating documentation for audit protection, you must confirm that all QRE-related expenses are captured in your documentation system.
+When evaluating documentation for audit protection, you must confirm that all QRA-related expenses are captured in your documentation system.
 This measure ensures the IRS can easily verify these expenses and decreases the risk of an audit.

 Tracking time spent on development efforts also provides protection against adjustments if audited.